pabloelcolombiano/cake-dm/README.md

 ## Usage

-Whith the settings done you can call elements of the same layer just as before:
+With the settings done you can call elements of the same layer just as before:
 ```
 Request: /users/view/1